metal-stack/metal-roles/partition/roles/alloy/README.md

 `loki.source.file` and `loki.source.journal` track their read positions in small YAML positions files written under `--storage.path`, which is set to `/var/lib/alloy` (bind-mounted from the host).
 These files stay in the low-KB range regardless of log volume and survive container restarts, preventing duplicate log shipments.

-When migrating from promtail, the cursor state from promtail's positions file can be imported on first start to continue from where promtail left off.
+When migrating from promtail, set `alloy_migrate_from_promtail: true` to import cursor state from promtail's positions file on first start and continue from where promtail left off.
 The exact mechanism depends on the snippet:

 | Snippet        | Cursor mechanism                                         | Promtail migration path                                                      |
 | -------------- | -------------------------------------------------------- | ---------------------------------------------------------------------------- |